Dubois Wyoming

 Dubois has a new CAA approved, blacktop airport for private planes up to the DC-3 class.
 Powder River Bus lines connects Shoshone to Casper and Billings.

-Despite its rustic appearance, Dubois offers accommodations to fit every taste and pocketbook.
+Despite its rustic appearance, Dubois offers a small variety of accommodations to fit visitor's tastes and budgets.
 Guest ranches offering an authentic Western experience are a long established Dubois area tradition.

-Dubois offers a wide range of dining choices from family fare to elegant gourmet cuisine.
+Dubois offers a few dining options as well.
 A stroll down the main street, most of it still appointed with boardwalks, yields a taste of Wyoming's Old West flavor.
 Log buildings, saloons, quaint shops, and even tipis welcome the travel-weary visitor.

 Activities